-- Bob Kuhn, the president of TWU said that the accreditation refusals
+- Bob Kuhn, the president of TWU said that the accreditation refusals:

 "... send the chilling message that you cannot hold religious values and also participate fully in public society."
 1

 - Responses by readers of The Toronto Star newspaper about the decision of the Law Society of Upper Canada were mixed.
-The readers all appear to agree that bigotry and discrimination is involved, but they aren't in agreement over who is the vicim and who is the perpetrator.
-Some criticize the school for discriminating against the LGBT community; others criticize the Law Societies and society in general for criticizing the schools wish to have the freedom to discriminate against sexual minorities.
+The readers all appear to agree that bigotry and discrimination are involved, but they aren't in agreement over who is the vicim and who is the perpetrator.
+Some criticize the school for discriminating against the LGBT community; others criticize the Law Societies and society in general for criticizing the schools' wish to have the freedom to discriminate against sexual minorities.
 Some sample postings are:

 - Stephen Langevin posted: